 The future solutions to push payment fraud

 It seems too obvious, but consumers need to be better aware and prepared.
 The industry campaigns like Take Five or the National Phish and Chip day are aimed at raising public awareness of fraud, while banks have been putting ‘stop and think’ anti-fraud slogans all over their online banking.

-Ultimately, in the fight against push payment fraud the industry is responsible for ensuring consumers are educated about the latest trends and, where possible, use technology to plug gaps and loopholes.
+Ultimately, in the fight against push payment fraud the industry is responsible for ensuring consumers are educated about the latest trends and, where possible, should use technology to plug gaps and loopholes.